Main Office

 Accidents involving OUI drivers can result in significant civil claims as well as criminal charges.

 The long-term consequences of a criminal record should not be ignored either.
-Simply having a blot on your record due to a first offense OUI can impact employment, education, accommodation, travel (including to Canada), and immigration status.
+Simply having a blot on your record due to a first OUI offense can impact employment, education, accommodation, travel (including to Canada), and immigration status.
 Offenders may also face higher insurance premiums and find renting a car to be challenging.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI/DUI & criminal defense attorneys, serving Maine, today.

 With the potentially serious consequences of a first OUI in Maine, pleading guilty is rarely the best option.